 Notes: PE means Program Element, that is, a research and development line item.
 A Program Element may include several projects.
 PE0603570N/Project 3219 is the SSBN(X) reactor plant project within the PE for Advanced Nuclear Power Systems.
 PE0603561N/Project 3220 is the Sea-Based Strategic Deterrent (SBSD) Advanced Submarine System Development project within the PE for Ohio Replacement.
-Procurement funding shown in FY2017 through FY2020 is advance procurement (AP) funding for the first SSBN(X), which is scheduled to be procured in FY2021.
+Procurement funding shown in FY2017 through FY2020 is advance procurement (AP) funding for the first Columbia-class boat, which is scheduled to be procured in FY2021.
+In addition to the figures shown in the table, the Navy's FY2018 budget submission also projects a FY2019 request for \$71.9 million in military construction (MilCon) funding for a submarine propulsor manufacturing support facility.